 - details about information requests we make about you to CRBs

-- information about certain overdue payments and about serious credit infringements and information about payments or subsequent arrangements in relation to either of these
+- information about certain overdue payments, default listings and about serious credit infringements and information about payments or subsequent arrangements in relation to either of these

 - various publicly available information like bankruptcy and credit-related court judgements